 Stopping mold growth entirely is best achieved by professionals and a remediation team.
 Since mold remediation deals with detecting, analyzing, and removing molds, mold removal is a unit under remediation.

-If you're trying to know how to get rid of black mold, it is good to know that, unlike mold remediation, the process of black mold removal can be completed yourself at home.
+If you're trying to know how to get rid of black mold, but there is no option to hire professionals, there are a few recommendations how the process of black mold removal can be completed yourself at home.

 Preventing mold growth requires consistent mold inspection and testing.
 Since exhaustive mold testing requires good equipment, a casual mold inspection can cover some grounds.
 The following should be looked out for while inspecting: